Cell complexes, poset topology and the representation theory of algebras arising in algebraic combinatorics and discrete geometry: Quiver presentations

 Let us make the definition of $\partial$ more explicit.
 We recall from Corollary~\ref{basisofidempotents} that $\{b\eta_X\mid \sigma(b)=X\}$ is a basis for $\Bbbk B$ and that $\Bbbk L_X\cong \Bbbk B\eta_X$.
-Identifying $q$-cells of $B$ with basis elements of $C_q(\CW(B);\Bbbk)$, we have where the sum runs over all maximal proper faces $a$ of $b$ and the $[b:a]=\pm 1$ are the incidence numbers associated to the boundary maps of $C_\bullet(\CW(B);\Bbbk)$ with respect to the orientation chosen in the proof of Theorem~\ref{t:projectiveresgeneral} (see also Remark~\ref{r:cell.case}).
+Moreover, there is a direct sum decomposition Identifying $q$-cells of $B$ with basis elements of $C_q(\CW(B);\Bbbk)$, we have where the sum runs over all maximal proper faces $a$ of $b$ and the $[b:a]=\pm 1$ are the incidence numbers associated to the boundary maps of $C_\bullet(\CW(B);\Bbbk)$ with respect to the orientation chosen in the proof of Theorem~\ref{t:projectiveresgeneral} (see also Remark~\ref{r:cell.case}).
 See~\cite[Chapter~IX, \S 7]{Massey} for details on incidence numbers for regular cell complexes.
-We then have, for $b\in B$, that
+Since the isomorphism in \eqref{eq:dopresentation} sends the cell corresponding to $b\in B$ to $b\eta_{\sigma(b)}\in \Bbbk B$, we then have, for $b\in B$, that

-where the sum runs over all maximal proper faces $a$ of $b$.
+where the sum runs over all maximal proper faces $a$ of $b$ (and, in particular, is $0$ if $b$ is a $0$-cell of $\CW(B)$).